ballerina-attic/nballerina-cpp/README.md

 * First setup dev environment following the build from source guide for your platform
 * Install the following additional dependencies

-        sudo apt install clang-tidy (or a newer version)
+        sudo apt install gcovr clang-tidy (or a newer version)

 ### Debug Builds